On the Nori and Hodge realisations of Voevodsky motives: Recollections.

-Ayoub constructed in \cite{MR2602027} the Betti realisation of $\mathcal{DM}(S)$ with values in the derived category of sheaves on the analytification $S^{an}$ on $S$ when $S$ is of finite type over a subfield of the complex numbers, which restricts to $\mathcal{DM}_c(S)$ and then lands into $\mathcal{D}_c^b(S(\C),\Q)$ the stable category of bounded complexes of sheaves with constructible cohomology.
-This category is both the derived category of perverse sheaves (\cite{MR0923133}) and of the abelian category of constructible sheaves (\cite{MR1940678}).
-One can find in \cite{MR3205601} and \cite{MR3477640} the construction of the $\ell$-adic realisation functors with values in the derived category of $\ell$-adic sheaves.
+When $S$ is of finite type over a subfield of the complex numbers, Ayoub constructed in \cite{MR2602027} the Betti realisation of $\mathcal{DM}^{\mathrm{\'et}}(S)$ with values in the derived category of sheaves on the analytification $S^{an}$ of $S$ which restricts to $\mathcal{DM}^{\mathrm{\'et}}_c(S)$ and then lands into the stable category $\mathcal{D}_c^b(S(\C),\Q)$ of bounded complexes of sheaves with constructible cohomology.
+This category is both the derived category of the abelian category perverse sheaves (\cite{MR0923133}) and of the abelian category of constructible sheaves (\cite{MR1940678}).
+One can find in \cite{MR3205601} and \cite{MR3477640} the construction of the $\ell$-adic realisation functors on étale motives with values in the derived category of $\ell$-adic sheaves.
 An $\infty$-categorical version of this functor can be found in \cite[2.1.2]{MR4061978}.
-This is a functor $\mathcal{DM}_c(S)\to\dcal_c^b(S,\Q_\ell)$, the latter category being enhanced using condensed coefficients in \cite{MR4609461} where it is denoted by $\dcal_{\mathrm{cons}}(S,\Q_\ell)$.
-It also has a version on the big category $\mathcal{DM}(S)$ by taking indization.
-All the realisation commutes with the $6$ operations.
+This is a functor $\mathcal{DM}^{\mathrm{\'et}}_c(S)\to\dcal_c^b(S,\Q_\ell)$, the latter category being enhanced using condensed coefficients in \cite{MR4609461} where it is denoted by $\dcal_{\mathrm{cons}}(S,\Q_\ell)$.
+The $\ell$-adic realisation functor also has a version on the big category $\mathcal{DM}^{\mathrm{\'et}}(S)$ by taking indization.
+All the realisation functors commute with the $6$ operations.